logux/docs/examples/pagination.md

   /*
-    This could happen if we, for example, had 2 pages and tried to get page 2, but during that time the page 2 got deleted and the server returned: page = 2, totalPages = 1.
+    This could happen if we, for example, had 2 pages and tried to get page 2, but during that time the page 2 was deleted and the server returned: page = 2, totalPages = 1.

     In this case, instead of showing an empty page